 In addition to the 3x Ultimate Rewards points you'll earn on dining at restaurants and eligible delivery services like DoorDash, you'll also save on delivery fees and enjoy additional savings on each order with DashPass.

-Simply add your Chase Sapphire Preferred as a payment method in your DoorDash account and you should get a pop-up offering you a complimentary DashPass membership, good through Dec.
+Simply activate this benefit through your Chase account, and you'll be good to go through Dec.
 31, 2027.
 Considering DashPass typically costs $9.99 a month, you can save some decent money with this benefit.

-If you'd otherwise be paying $96 per year for DashPass, this benefit alone is enough to cover the cost of carrying the Sapphire Preferred Card.
-Add in the new, up to $10 off monthly coupon for non-restaurant orders, and it's a clear win.
+If you'd otherwise be paying $120 per year for DashPass, this benefit alone is enough to cover the cost of carrying the Sapphire Preferred Card.
+Add in the up to $10 off monthly coupon for non-restaurant orders, and it's a clear win.

 Primary Rental Car Insurance